What is the ERB CTP Test?

 "Here's my favorite trick that I teach all my students: Remove the other person from the sentence and see if it sounds right.
 I've watched hundreds of kids get this right once they learn this simple test.
 "Were selected to speak... including me" sounds natural, but "including I" makes you wince.
 Trust your ear—it knows more than you think!"

-Perfect!
-Moving on, let's test your skills in mathematics.
-This next question is aligned with Common Core Mathematics Standards and requires you to analyze a graph to find the solution.
+Moving from words to numbers, let’s test spatial reasoning.
+This Grade 4 question is aligned with Common Core Mathematics Standards and requires you to analyze a graph to find the solution.

 Use the graph to answer the question.